-The last year has been tough, but our Rowan County original restaurants are tougher.
-As dining rooms continue to reopen, we want to highlight a few of the many local restaurants that make our destination an original place to visit and eat.
+Nothing completes a trip to Rowan County better than a local dining experience.
+We've set out to highlight a few of the many local restaurants that make our destination an original place to visit and eat.
 We’ve created a series of some of our many favorite original restaurants in Rowan County.
-Next up, Go Burrito.
+Up next, Go Burrito.

 Go Burrito! quickly became a fan favorite as soon as they opened their doors in Downtown Salisbury.
 After all, their restaurant wins the most Salisbury Post People's Choice Awards than any other business in Rowan County, but there’s a lot to the story that you may not know.
 Owner and burrito enthusiast, Mikey Wetzel, gave us an inside look at what makes Go Burrito! so special.